 FINANCIAL STATEMENTS

 Mr. Briddell reported on the financials.
 Chair Englerth asked if there were any questions or comments regarding the March 2020 financial statements, which were circulated prior to the meeting.
-On a motion by Ms. Heidi Hormel, properly seconded by Ms. Tim Staub, a vote was conducted by roll call, the Board approved the financial statements as presented.
+On a motion by Ms. Heidi Hormel, properly seconded by Mr. Tim Staub, a vote was conducted by roll call, the Board approved the financial statements as presented.

 PROJECT DISCUSSION Ms. Kim Hogeman provided a presentation on current and potential projects and outlined the information known on each one.